red-hat-storage/ocp-network-split/docs/assumptions.rst

 There is no limitation on actuall zone names (values of ``topology.kubernetes.io/zone`` label key).

+We assume that the cluster is using IPv4 addresses only.

 While Linux kernel of RHEL CoreOS (RHCOS) uses ``nftables`` internally, the ``iptables`` cli tool which uses ``nftables`` backed is preinstalled on RHCOS hosts of OCP 4 clusters.
 The firewall script thus assumes that ``iptables`` cli